-Settled in early 19th century by the wealthiest and most prominent members of Boston society.
-Beacon Hill remains one of the most prestigious neighborhoods in the city.
+Beacon Hill is a historic neighborhood in Boston, Massachusetts that is known for its beautiful architecture, narrow streets, and historic homes.
+The neighborhood was settled in the early 19th century by the wealthiest and most prominent members of Boston society, and it remains one of the most prestigious neighborhoods in the city to this day.

 A subway stop is located at the base of the Hill on Cambridge Street or people can take advantage of the 10 minute walk to downtown Boston.
 The streets of Beacon Hill are relatively free of busy traffic, thanks to the careful planning of its founders.

 Back to the City of Boston